vue-final/vue-final-modal/README.md

 ## **API**

-Plugin API can be called within any component through `this.$vfm`
+Plugin API can be called within any component through `this.$vfm`.

 ### `$vfm.openedModals`